 - Computer vision – extracting accurate information from an image or series of images.

-For these fields to mature, the AI algorithms will require vast amounts of data.
+For these fields to mature, AI algorithms will require vast amounts of data.
 Big Data will continue to grow larger as AI becomes a viable option for task automation, and AI will become more significant as more data is available for learning and analysis.

 How can AI improve Big Data analytics?